-For me the best part was perhaps the dragon lanterns which were lit up from inside casting a golden glow over the all the surrounding area.
+For me, the best part was perhaps the dragon lanterns which were lit up from inside casting a golden glow over the surrounding area.
 I’m not sure about the spiritual significance of dragons in Buddhism or Taoism but they definitely look cool!

 Regarding the golden pillars, I am not 100% sure but it looks like each golden piece is a tiny buddha statue and each one should have the name of a major donator on it.